 - Netflix subscriptions start from $9.99 a month, with subscriptions up to $19.99 also available.

 Netflix Australia’s main competitor, Stan is home to original Australian content, along with a number of top U.S. shows and movies.
-In addition to classics including Seinfeld, Friends and Breaking Bad, Stan has also secured the rights to shows such as Scrubs, as well as the Disney franchise, which also includes the Marvel and Star Wars universes.
+In addition to classics including Seinfeld, Friends and Breaking Bad, Stan has also secured the rights to shows such as Scrubs, as well as updated its Iconic Series to include shows as Grey’s Anatomy, How I Met Your Mother and Buffy.

 Sign-up for Stan is available through its website, with Stan also offering a free trial-month before the subscription payments start.
 Prices start at $10 a month, with the most expensive option available for $17.